ghill2/pyfutures/README.md

 API > Settings > Send instrument-specific attributes for dual-mode API client in > UTC format

 # TODO
-implement cache and delay for quote and trade ticks on client handle now in client to avoid cache missing data if end_time >= pd.Timestamp.utcnow():
+we don't need two caches for details and requests implement cache and delay for quote and trade ticks on client handle now in client to avoid cache missing data if end_time >= pd.Timestamp.utcnow():